-If you opt in to receive our marketing communications, we’ll use your personal information to contact you and provide you with product details and offers that are relevant to you.
+If you opt in to receive our marketing communications, we’ll use your personal data to contact you and provide you with product details and offers that are relevant to you.

 When you visit our website, regardless of whether you log in or not, our web servers automatically take note of your domain name, IP address and details about your device.
 These details reveal nothing personal about you.
 We use this information to investigate abuse of our website and its users, and to co-operate with law enforcement.
 We also share this information with third parties.

 If you’re not happy with any aspect of the way that we process your information or fulfil our obligations, you have the right to complain to the Information Commissioner’s Office who enforce data protection laws.
 They can be found at: https://ico.org.uk/.

 - Chetwood Financial Limited (company number 09964966 of Ellice Way, Wrexham Technology Park, Wrexham, LL13 7YT); and